Smertig/banana/docs/api/tg/types/callback_query.rst

    .. cpp:member:: optional_t<string_t> data

+   Optional.
 Data associated with the callback button.
 Be aware that a bad client can send arbitrary data in this field.

    .. cpp:member:: optional_t<string_t> game_short_name

+   Optional.
 Short name of a Game to be returned, serves as the unique identifier for the game